jgaryi/E115_BirdWatchingApp/README.md

 **2.1.
 Acoustic Model for Bird Species Identification**

-The acoustic model -- BirdNET is used for identification of bird species by audio recording.
-The frontend will allow an audio file uploaded, and the backend api ```llm_cnn_chat``` will save the file in a temperory path and pass the temp file path to BirdNET model for prediction.
+The acoustic model BirdNET is used for identification of bird species by audio recording.
+The frontend allows an audio file to be uploaded, and the backend api ```llm_cnn_chat``` saves the file in a temperory path and passes the temp file path to the BirdNET model for prediction.
 Key features:
--   No preprocessing on audio file is required: The BirdNET model use its built-in preprocessor to chunk the input audio into fixed length (3 or 5 seconds) pieces, and convert each of small piece into a spectrogram as image input to neural network in BirdNET.
+-   No preprocessing on audio file is required: The BirdNET model uses its built-in preprocessor to chunk the input audio into fixed length (3 or 5 seconds) pieces, and converts each of the small pieces into a spectrogram as an image input to a neural network in BirdNET.
--   Multiple audio format supported: supprot not only .mp3, .wav, but also .flac
+-   Multiple audio formats supported: supports not only .mp3 and .wav, but also .flac
--   long recording supported: for an audio recording longer than fixed chunk length, the BirdNET model will generate embedding and make prediction on each chunk of data.
-The audio file size limition is 5MB
+-   Long recording supported: for an audio recording longer than a fixed chunk length, the BirdNET model will generate embeddings and make a prediction on each chunk of data.
+The audio file size limition is 5MB.
--   Enhanced accuracy by longer data: The prediction on each data chunks is averaged on each species over all chunks, and the results are ranked and get the prediction with highest confidence.
+-   Enhanced accuracy with longer data: The prediction on each data chunk is averaged on each species over all chunks.
+The results are ranked to obtain the prediction with the highest confidence.
--   Augmented with text query: The api could answer question either when the audio is uploaded or after the model predict the audio input about the species related to habitat preferences, feeding behaviors and dietary needs, breeding cycles and nesting habits, conservation strategies and threats etc.
+-   Augmented with text query: The api answers a question either when the audio is uploaded or after the model prediction.
+The audio input about the species relates to habitat preferences, feeding behaviors and dietary needs, breeding cycles and nesting habits, conservation strategies and threats.

 **2.2.
 Bird Knowledge Expert (LLM-Agent Chatbot)**